 Apply Caulk

-Re-caulking windows and doors can also help to prevent cold air from coming through windows and doors.
-Using a caulk gun to apply caulk will help seal up any cracks around the windows and doors, thereby blocking the cold air from blowing in.
-There are several types of caulk; just make sure you choose a high-quality option for the tightest seal and the longest-lasting results.
+Re-caulking windows and doors can also help to insulate windows and prevent cold air from coming through.
+Use a caulk gun to apply and seal up any cracks around the windows and doors, thereby blocking the cold air from blowing in.

 Use Window Film

-If cold air is blowing through the window glass, then you can try applying film over the windows.
+If you feel cold air is blowing through the window glass, then you can try applying film over the windows.
 While this is not typically a problem with newer, double-pane windows, it is a common problem with older, single-paned windows.

-Cold air blowing through the window glass can really cause a great deal of discomfort and can result in higher energy bills.
-Window film creates an additional layer of insulation over the glass and acts as a buffer.
-Make sure you get a good fit and use a blow-dryer to heat the window film after installing it to shrink the film and block out drafts.
+Cold air blowing through the window glass can cause a great deal of discomfort and can result in higher energy bills.
+Window film creates an additional layer of window insulation over the glass and acts as a buffer.

 Use Foam Tape

-Simply remove the protective strip from the sticky material and place it around the casement of your doors and windows – the bottom, top, and sides.
 While foam tape is an alternative to weather stripping, it isn’t as effective or durable, and the results won’t last as long.

 Additional Reading: